adamimos/simplexity/README.md

 ```

 [AWS configuration and credential files](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) can be used for authentication and settings.
 Authentication credentials should be specified in `~/.aws/credentials`.
 Settings like `region`, `output`, `endpoint_url` should be specified in `~/.aws/config`.
 Multiple different profiles can be defined and the specific profile to use can be specified in the `aws` section of the `.ini` file.

+## Further Documentation

+Detailed guides for each module can be found in the [documentation](documentation) directory.
+Start with `documentation/index.md` for an overview of available resources.